No-prior Bayes reIMagined: probabilistic approximations of inferential models: Properties

-The opposite implication generally doesn't hold, which is the origin of the aforementioned risk.
-So, while the transformed confidence set for $\Phi$ maintains the nominal coverage probability enjoyed by the original confidence for $\Theta$, it can be conservative.
+The opposite implication generally doesn't hold, however.
+So, while the transformed confidence set for $\Phi$ maintains the nominal coverage probability enjoyed by the original confidence for $\Theta$, it can be conservative; see Section~\ref{S:bf}.

 Next, take a no-prior Bayes posterior $\prior_x$ for $\Theta$ and map it to the corresponding marginal posterior $\prior_x^m$ for $\Phi=m(\Theta)$ via the probability calculus.
-An advantage of this approach is its convenience: draw samples of $\Phi$ from $\prior_x^m$ by first sampling $\Theta$ from $\prior_x$ and then transforming them via $m$.
-But, by \eqref{eq:f.ci}:
+By \eqref{eq:f.ci}, however:

 That is, $\prior_x^m$ is inclined to assign more of its mass to the marginal confidence sets than $\prior_x$ assigned to the original confidence sets.
-So, if $\prior_x$ was a confidence distribution (CD), i.e., it assigns probability $1-\alpha$ to $C_\alpha(x)$ for each $\alpha \in [0,1]$, then \eqref{eq:ocd} suggests calling $\prior_x^m$ an {\em over-confidence distribution} (oCD).
-Illustrations of this over-confidence phenomenon are presented in Appendix~\ref{A:caveats} of the supplement.
-This can be problematic because surely the user of $\prior_x^m$ will disregard the safe confidence set $C_\alpha^m(x)$ and, instead, construct his/her own quantification of uncertainty directly based on the over-confident $\prior_x^m$, risking unreliability.
-This begs the question: when does $\prior_x^m$'s credible set agree with the safe $C_\alpha^m(x)$?
+So, even if $\prior_x$ is a genuine confidence distribution, i.e., it assigns probability $1-\alpha$ to $C_\alpha(x)$ for each $\alpha \in [0,1]$, the marginal $\prior_x^m$ has a risk of being over-confident and, hence, anti-conservative.
+Illustrations of this over-confidence phenomenon are presented in Appendix~E of the supplement.
+A relevant question is: if and how the above-defined inner probabilistic approximation can mitigate this risk?

 Let $\uPi_x$ be the possibilistic IM as described above, quantifying uncertainty about $\Theta$, given $X=x$.
 One way---but not the only way, see Section~\ref{S:bf}---to carry out possibilistic marginalization is by applying the general {\em extension} operation \citep[e.g.,][]{zadeh1975d, zadeh1978}.
-Extension yields a new marginal IM $\uPi_x^m$ for $\Phi=m(\Theta)$ with possibility contour
+Extension yields a marginal IM $\uPi_x^m$ for $\Phi=m(\Theta)$ with possibility contour